 - increased heart rate

-Symptoms will be at their most intense 72 hours after a final dose, and they can last for a week or more.
+Symptoms will be at their most intense 72 hours after a final dose.
+Late withdrawal symptoms can include:

 - cravings for opiate drugs